 In order to help teachers recognize the three-dimensional structure of every unit, chapter, and lesson, each unit contains a 3-D Statement document that makes the integration clear.

-The 3-D Statement document is made all the more effective by color-coding the three dimensions for easy recognition.
+Making the 3-D statement document all the more effective, the three dimensions are color-coded for easy recognition.